George056/Symbolic_Math/documentation.md

 # rules <a name="rules"></a>

 ## Overview
 This file holds the rules that are applied by the simplification function.
 These rules do not just have to be for mathematical simplification, but for a conversition of one term to another.
-This fact is seen by using the second ruleset for computing a laplace transform.
+This fact is seen by using the second ruleset for computing a laplace_transform transform.
 Rules are lists of individual rules, where an individule rule is a set with a given and what it changes into (left and right).

 ## simplification_rules <a name="simplification_rules"></a>